Congratulations Greg !

-It took two full days of match play in order to crown the 2016 SCGA One-Day Series Match Play Champion.
-After all was said and done, Greg Allfie was able to survive the grueling 72-hole format in the One-Day Series Match Play Championship.
+It took two full days of grueling match play in order to crown the 2017 One-Day Series Match Play Champion.
+After the dust settled, Bob Modrich of Temecula Creek Inn was able to survive the 72-hole format in the One-Day Series Match Play Championship.

-The SCGA One-Day Tournament Series, one of the SCGA's fastest growing programs, hosted its 2nd Match Play Championship this week at Valencia CC.
-The top 16 players from the year-long points list, which distributed points to participants from the series' 24 2016 events, made the match play championship and earned the opportunity to compete for this year's SCGA One-Day Match Play Champion honor.
+The SCGA One-Day Tournament Series, one of the SCGA's fastest growing programs, hosted its 3rd Match Play Championship this week at Red Hill CC.
+The top 16 players from the year-long points list, which distributed points to participants from the series' 2017 events, made the match play championship and earned the opportunity to compete for this year's SCGA One-Day Match Play Champion honor.

-A familiar face to those involved with the One-Day Series, Allfie hopes to be back next year to defend his crown.
+A familiar face to those involved with the One-Day Series, Modrich looks to be back next year to defend his crown.

-En route to the finals, Allfie defeated Spencer Sam, George Espinoza and Nick Battaglia.
+En route to the finals, Modrich defeated Andre Blaine, Chris Albers and Miguel Beltran.

 Along with Match Play Champion honors came a few extra perks.
-Allfie was awarded a $250 Roger Dunn Gift Card and a One-Day Series crystal trophy.
-For second place, Cofino was able to take home a $150 Roger Dunn Gift Card.
+Modrich was awarded a $250 Roger Dunn Gift Card and a One-Day Series crystal trophy.
+For second place, Faulkner was able to take home a $150 Roger Dunn Gift Card and a pewter plate.

-Also recognized at the Championship was the One-Day Series Player of the Year, awarded to Battaglia after he finished atop the Points List for 2016.
-Battaglia played in 23 of the possible 24 events, totaling 1110 points.
-For his impressive showing, Battaglia earned a $500 Roger Dunn gift card and a framed One-Day Series flag.
+Also recognized at the Championship was the One-Day Series Player of the Year, awarded to Tina Schmid after she finished atop the Points List for 2017.
+Schmid played in 23 events, finishing with 1115 points, just 5 points more than Faulkner.
+For her dedicated season, she’ll get a framed flag and a $500 gift card to Roger Dunn.

 SCGA One-Day Series is open to all SCGA members, regardless of Handicap Index.
 Events contain both net and gross flights, and range from individual to team competitions.
 Learn more about the program here.